VOLTTRON/volttron/docs/source/core_services/integrations/Simulation-Integration.rst

 Pause the simulation
 --------------------
 Some simulation platforms such as GridAPPS-D have the capability to pause the simulation.
-The agent can make of use of this functionality by calling the appropriate wrapper API exposed by the concrete simulation class.
-In case of HELICS, we do not have capabilty of pause/resume simulation, so calling pause_simulation() API will result in no operation.
+The agent can make use of this functionality by calling the appropriate wrapper API exposed by the concrete simulation class.
+In case of HELICS, we do not have capability of pause/resume simulation, so calling pause_simulation() API will result in no operation.

 .. code-block:: python